Nuffle-Labs/nffl/docs/docs/design/faults.md

 can violate the network rules by two means - _Double Signing_ and _Invalid Message_.

-* Equivocation: the operator signed more than one message for the same case - e.g. in terms of state root updates, more than one state root for the same network and block or more than one timestamp for the same block.
+* Equivocation: When a node signs more than one message for the same case - e.g. in terms of state root updates, more than one state root for the same network and block or more than one timestamp for the same block.
-* Invalid Message: a message that is provably wrong - for operator set updates, if the update ID does not match the delta based on the contracts, it's simply wrong.
+* Invalid Message: When a node signs a message that is provably wrong - for operator set updates, if the update ID does not match the delta based on the contracts, it's simply wrong.
 The same applies to state root updates, but through state root verifications.

 ## Liveness Faults